- 17th century buildings

 Exeter College, one of the three 'Turl Street Colleges', is situated in the middle of Oxford.
 Shops, cafes, restaurants, libraries and museums are all just a short walking distance from the college, as well as many other attractions, making it an ideal place to stay.

-All the rooms offered are occupied by students during term time, and although the college does not offer 5 star accommodation, we can guarantee that it will be clean, well kept and comfortable.
+All the rooms offered are occupied by students during term time, and although the college does not offer 5 star accommodation, they can guarantee that it will be clean, well kept and comfortable.
 Tea and coffee making facilities are complimentary, as well as towels and bed linen.
 Both standard and ensuite bedrooms are available on site, and all the rooms are situated on traditional staircases overlooking either the idyllic quad, fellow's garden or one of the many historic streets of Oxford.

 History to the present day